 Even though the sample is taken and the medical test is finished within thirty minutes, it typically takes about 1-3 months for a life insurance policy to be approved and in force.

-However, if the information submitted on the original application does not match the data collected during the exam then you may be denied coverage or you may have to additional testing done.
+However, if the information submitted on the original application does not match the data collected during the exam, then you may be denied coverage, or you may have additional testing done.

 Not only will living a healthy lifestyle save you money on your life insurance policy, it will keep you around your family longer.
 Take the time to make sure you are healthy before you get a quote from a life insurance company.